MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform-v1.md

 Regardless of which user interface version is active, you can navigate between the two versions at any time.
 However, only the settings you make to the active version of the UI will have any affect.
 To switch between the two versions, follow these steps:

 1. Sign in to your Power Apps environment and open the **Inventory Visibility** app.
-1. At the bottom of the navigation pane, open the **Change area** menu and select one of the following values:
+1. At the bottom of the navigation pane, open the **Change area** menu and select one of the following entries:
-    - *Inventory Visibility* – The navigation pane displays the pages for UI version 2.
+    - **Inventory Visibility** – The navigation pane displays the pages for UI version 2.
-    - *Legacy UI* – The navigation pane displays the pages for UI version 1.
+    - **Legacy UI** – The navigation pane displays the pages for UI version 1.

 ## Find your service endpoint and read the configuration